mawrkus/holded-client/README.md

-# Holded invoice API client
+# 💎 Holded invoice API client

-A client for the Holded invoice API v1.0, see https://developers.holded.com/
+A Node.js client for the Holded *invoice* API v1.0, see https://developers.holded.com/

 ## Installation

+**No yet published**, currently under test with real life use cases.
+But later:

 ```bash
 npm install holded-client